-- VICTIM NO LONGER PARTICIPATING OR TRYING TO PARTICIPATE IN THE SCHOOL'S PROGRAM OR ACTIVITY: Under this new rule, for the first time, students will only be able to file a sexual harassment complaint with a school where they are still "participating in or attempting to participate in the education program or activity" when they file the complaint.
-19 This means that schools will not be allowed to investigate a complaint of sexual harassment-even if the respondent is still enrolled or teaching at the school-if the victim has already graduated, transferred, or even dropped out because of the harassment.
+- VICTIM NO LONGER PARTICIPATING OR TRYING TO PARTICIPATE IN THE SCHOOL'S PROGRAM OR ACTIVITY: Under this new rule, for the first time, students will only be able to file a sexual harassment complaint with a school where they are still "participating in or attempting to participate in the education program or activity" when they file the complaint.20 This means that schools will not be allowed to investigate a complaint of sexual harassment-even if the respondent is still enrolled or teaching at the school-if the victim has already graduated, transferred, or even dropped out because of the harassment and doesn't want to re-enroll or stay involved in alumni programs.
 Similarly, if a visiting high school student is sexually assaulted by a college student or a professor during an admit weekend, the survivor will not be able to file a complaint with that college unless they are still planning to enroll there.
 This will tie the hands of schools that want to respond to known sexual harassment, particularly by individuals who are still affiliated with the school and who could be a serial rapist or abuser.
-Unfortunately, students and other stakeholder weren't given a chance to comment on the harms of this rule, as it wasn't included in the Department's proposal. - RESPONDENT NO LONGER AT THE SCHOOL: Under the new rule, for the first time, schools will be allowed to dismiss complaints-even during a pending investigation or hearing-because the respondent is no longer enrolled in or employed by their school.
-This means if a student graduates or transfers to another school after sexually assaulting another student, the school will no longer have to investigate or provide supportive measures to help the survivor continue their education.
+Unfortunately, students and other stakeholder weren't given a chance to comment on the harms of this rule, as it wasn't included in the Department's proposal. - RESPONDENT NO LONGER AT THE SCHOOL: Under the new rule, for the first time, schools will be allowed to dismiss complaints-even during a pending investigation or hearing-because the respondent is no longer enrolled in or employed by their school.21 This means if a student graduates or transfers to another school after sexually assaulting another student, the school will no longer have to investigate or provide supportive measures to help the survivor continue their education.
 Similarly, if a teacher retires or resigns after his sexual abuse of many students over several years comes to light, the school will no longer have to investigate to determine the scope of the abuse, the impact of the abuse on students, and whether other employees knew about the abuse but ignored it.

-Without such an investigation, the school would not be able to remedy the hostile environment for the survivors and possibly the broader school community, or take steps to prevent such abuse from happening again.
+Without such an investigation, the school will no longer be required to remedy the hostile environment for the survivors and possibly the broader school community, or take steps to prevent such abuse from happening again.
 Unfortunately, students and other stakeholder weren't able to comment on the dangers of this rule, as it wasn't included in the Department's proposal.

-NO FORMAL WRITTEN COMPLAINT: Under the new rule, for the first time a school will not be required to investigate any report of sexual harassment unless it receives a "formal complaint" filed by the victim (or their parent or guardian) or signed by the Title IX coordinator, requesting an investigation.
-This requirement is especially harmful for young children, whose complaints of sexual assault or other harassment are typically made verbally, and students with disabilities that inhibit their ability to read, write, or sign a complaint.
+• NO FORMAL WRITTEN COMPLAINT: Under the new rule, for the first time a school will not be required to investigate any report of sexual harassment unless it receives a "formal complaint" filed by the victim (or their parent or guardian) or signed by the Title IX coordinator, requesting an investigation.22 This requirement is especially harmful for young children, whose complaints of sexual assault or other harassment are typically made verbally, and students with disabilities that inhibit their ability to read, write, or sign a complaint.
+This also means that third parties will not be able to file a complaint to initiate an investigation or hearing.